it-vecherka/jnoid/src/jnoid.coffee.md

 tuple of all their latest values.
 It can terminate when all the streams ended or when any of the streams ended - those'll serve different purposes.

-Again as with the `flatMap` it'll be fat, ugly and operates mutable state.
+Again as with the `flatMap` it'll be fat, ugly and operate mutable state.
-But you don't have to worry about it as long as your code is pure.
+But you don't have to worry about it as long as your code will be pure.

 These functions do not have the main stream so we define them as class
 functions: